 In conclusion, our data show that the Nittobo TRACP-5b EIA presents interesting analytical characteristics.
 The comparison with the IDS iSYS assay in different populations suggest that the results provided by the two methods could be harmonized.
 Contrary to β-CTX TRACP-5b does not seem to be affected by kidney function and we provided, for the first time, robust reference intervals for the Nittobo Medical assay in a Western-European population.

-Aknowledgements: Nittobo Medical provided th ereagnets for the study
+Aknowledgements: Nittobo Medical provided the reagents for the study

 Conflicts of interest: EC is consultant for IDS, DiaSorin, Nittobo, Fujirebio and Menarini

 PD is consultant for IDS

+Author contribution: EC designed the study, analyzed the results and wrote the manuscript.
+PL performed all the analytical determinations.
+PD critically reviewed the manuscript

 1. Cassady AI, King AG, Cross NCP, Hume DA.
 Isolation and characterization of the genes encoding mouse and human type-5 acid phosphatase.
 Gene.
 1993;130:201–7.